 The Newcomb Dance Company also presents a major concert in Dixon Hall, traditionally each spring.
 In the fall, the company sponsors the Young Choreographers' Concert made up entirely of student works.
 This concert is open to dancers who are not members of the company.
 It gives all interested students a chance to participate in a dance production by choreographing, dancing, or helping with the technical work.

 Admission is a two part process.
 Prospective dance majors must be admitted by both the University and the Dance Program.
 Admission to the Dance Program is contingent upon admission to Tulane University.
 Tulane University Office of Undergraduate Admission evaluates applicants according to university admissions procedures.
-The Dance Program accepts students on the basis of an audition.
+The Dance Program accepts students on the basis of an audition. and offers a B.A. and a B.F.A. degree.
+Students may audition for the B.A. in their freshman or sophomore years.
+B.A. majors may audition for the B.F.A. only in the spring semester of their sophomore year.

 Major Programs: B.A. and B.F.A.